mayerdav@email.unc.edu, (919) 962-7791

 Ally training: Green Zone, HAVEN

 Faye Lewis is the primary administrative support for the dean of The Graduate School.
 This position oversees the dean's calendar as well as creates correspondence on the dean's behalf as needed.
-She is the prime contact for questions related to the dean's participation in numerous internal and external activities.
+She is the primary contact for questions related to the dean's participation in numerous internal and external activities.

 lewis923@email.unc.edu, (919) 962-7784